Green-Software-Foundation/if-docs/docs/major-concepts/plugins.md

 ---
 # Plugins

 Plugins are self-contained units of code that do one thing.
-They can be loaded into IF and chained together in a pipeline so that simple individual plugins can form a complicated procedure for computing a manifest file.
+They can be loaded into IF and chained together in a pipeline so that simple individual plugins can form a complicated procedure for computing an IMP file.

 ## What are plugins?